ventaur/Ghost-Series-Display/README.md

 ### Integration Script Examples
 Our first example is the most basic to get things running.
-It requires you to verify (or chnage) the location of the Series Display script file you copied to your server and your Ghost Content API key.
+It requires you to verify (or chnage) the location of the Series Display script file you copied to your server and your generated Ghost Content API key.
+Additionally, if your Admin site is separate from your content site, you will need to update code with the that URL (e.g., `https://admin.mysite.com`).
-Both values are near the end of the script.
+All 3 values are near the end of the script.

 ```js
 <script>